developwithpurpose/front-end-developer-exercise/app/README.markdown

 ##JavaScript

-While the JavaScript in this project is minimal, it's always a good practice to keep functionality from the global scrope.
+While the JavaScript in this project is minimal, it's always a good practice to keep functionality from the global scope.
 That's why [RequireJS](http://requirejs.org/) was used to modularize JS files.

 The files are loaded in via `app/assets/javascript/main.js`, which defines the names and paths of vendor and project files.